 - Pick the right luggage.
 There are different types of bags for different travellers and different travelling needs.
 You may choose to use a duffel bag if you are travelling for just a few days or a wheeled, bigger suitcase if you are travelling far and will be changing flights quite a few times, etc.

 - Know your luggage costs before booking your flight to avoid last-minute, extra expenses you don’t know about.
 You may want to bring extra cash to plastic wrap your luggage to avoid people breaking into it.
-See just how easy it is to break into your luggage without a trace.

 - Start packing as early as possible.